👀 Copy Legendary Investors' Portfolios in One ClickCopy For Free

 "It was emphasized that Russia has always strictly fulfilled its treaty and contractual obligations in the energy sector and is ready for mutually beneficial cooperation if the German side shows interest in this," the Kremlin said.

-Russia shipped about 15 billion cubic metres of gas via Ukraine in 2023, representing only 8% of peak Russian gas flows to Europe via various routes in 2018-2019, according to data compiled by Reuters.
+Russia shipped some 15 billion cubic metres of gas via Ukraine in 2023, about 8% of peak Russian gas flows to Europe via various routes in 2018-2019, according to data compiled by Reuters.

 In 2023, the Ukraine transit route met 65% of gas demand in Austria and its eastern neighbours Hungary and Slovakia, according to the International Energy Agency.
 Ukraine has said it doesn't plan to extend the transit agreement into 2025.